-- 10.3 Registration Rights Agreement (incorporated by reference to Exhibit 10.3 to Dorchester Minerals' Annual Report on Form 10-K for the year ended December 31, 2002) - 10.4 Lock-Up Agreement by William Casey McManemin (incorporated by reference to Exhibit 10.4 to Dorchester Minerals' Annual Report on Form 10-K for the year ended December 31, 2002) - 10.5 Form of Indemnity Agreement (incorporated by reference to Exhibit 10.1 to Dorchester Minerals' Quarterly Report on Form 10-Q for the quarter ended June 30, 2004) - 10.6 Dorchester Minerals Operating LP Equity Incentive Program (incorporated by reference to Annex A to Dorchester Minerals' Proxy Statement on Schedule 14A filed with the SEC on March 16, 2015) - 10.7 Contribution and Exchange Agreement dated September 16, 2022, by and among Dorchester Mineral, L.P., and Excess Energy, LLC (incorporated by reference to Exhibit 2.1 to Dorchester Minerals' Current Report on Form 8-K filed with the SEC on September 21, 2022) - 21.1\ Subsidiaries of the Registrant - 23.1\ Consent of Grant Thornton LLP - 23.2\ Consent of LaRoche Petroleum Consultants, Ltd. - 31.1\ Certification of Chief Executive Officer of our Partnership pursuant to Rule 13a-14(a) of the Securities Exchange Act of 1934 - 31.2\ Certification of Chief Financial Officer of our Partnership pursuant to Rule 13a-14(a) of the Securities Exchange Act of 1934 - 32.1\\ Certification of Chief Executive Officer and Chief Financial Officer pursuant to 18 U.S.C.
+Number Description 10.6 Dorchester Minerals Operating LP Equity Incentive Program (incorporated by reference to Annex A to Dorchester Minerals' Proxy Statement on Schedule 14A filed with the SEC on March 16, 2015) 10.7 Contribution and Exchange Agreement dated September 16, 2022, by and among Dorchester Mineral, L.P., and Excess Energy, LLC (incorporated by reference to Exhibit 2.1 to Dorchester Minerals' Current Report on Form 8-K filed with the SEC on September 21, 2022) 21.1 Subsidiaries of the Registrant 23.1 Consent of Grant Thornton LLP 23.2 Consent of LaRoche Petroleum Consultants, Ltd. Certification of Chief Executive Officer of our Partnership pursuant to Rule 13a-14(a) of the Securities Exchange Act of 1934 31.1 31.2 Certification of Chief Financial Officer of our Partnership pursuant to Rule 13a-14(a) of the Securities Exchange Act of 1934 Certification of Chief Executive Officer and Chief Financial Officer pursuant to 18 U.S.C.
 Sec.
-1350 - 99.1\ Report of LaRoche Petroleum Consultants, Ltd. - 99.2\ Report of LaRoche Petroleum Consultants, Ltd. - 101.INS\ XBRL Instance Document the instance document does not appear in the Interactive Data File because its XBRL tags are embedded within the Inline XBRL document - 101.SCH\ Inline XBRL Taxonomy Extension Schema Document - 101.CAL\ Inline XBRL Taxonomy Extension Calculation Linkbase Document - 101.DEF\ Inline XBRL Taxonomy Extension Definition Document - 101.LAB\ Inline XBRL Taxonomy Extension Label Linkbase Document - 101.PRE\ Inline XBRL Taxonomy Extension Presentation Linkbase Document - 104 Cover Page Interactive Data File (formatted as Inline XBRL and contained in Exhibit 101)
+1350 32.1 99.1 Report of LaRoche Petroleum Consultants, Ltd. Report of LaRoche Petroleum Consultants, Ltd. 99.2

+- 101.INS XBRL Instance Document the instance document does not appear in the Interactive Data File because its XBRL tags are embedded within the Inline XBRL document - 101.SCH Inline XBRL Taxonomy Extension Schema Document - 101.CAL Inline XBRL Taxonomy Extension Calculation Linkbase Document - 101.DEF Inline XBRL Taxonomy Extension Definition Document - 101.LAB Inline XBRL Taxonomy Extension Label Linkbase Document - 101.PRE Inline XBRL Taxonomy Extension Presentation Linkbase Document - 104 Cover Page Interactive Data File (formatted as Inline XBRL and contained in Exhibit 101)

-\ Filed herewith
+Filed herewith

-\\ Furnished herewith
+Furnished herewith